Flashmaxi/local-first-app/local-first-nextjs-app/README.md

 4. Reopen and navigate to the app
 5. Your favorites should persist and cached data should load

+### Method 4: In-App Toggle (Development Only)

+This method directly triggers the application's fallback logic using the Zustand state manager.

+1. Look for the **"Go Offline (Simulate)"** button/toggle, usually located in the header area.
+2. Click the button to manually set the application state to offline.
+3. The app will immediately call the `loadFromCache` logic and display the cached data along with an offline error message.
+4. Clicking it again will attempt to reconnect and fetch fresh data if the actual browser is online.

 ## Project Structure

 ```